Philippus/elastic4s/README.md

 A single HTTP or TCP request is now needed for 4 operations.
 The example above uses simple documents just for clarity of reading; the usual optional settings can still be used.
 See more information on the [bulk page](guide/bulk.md).

-## Other

-There are other DSLs in play.
-Validate, percolate, and explain all have a DSL that is very easy to understand and can be understood from the source.
-They work in similar ways to the others.
-Examples will be added in due course.

 ## Synchronous Operations